 Reaching the “Ghost of Shangri La,” Kennedy sings as if he is finally letting the past go on; a song baring all the best qualities in Kennedy’s vocal chords.
 Trying to carry on, the whispery quiet tone of “Turning Stones” searches for something to believe in (“I am turning stones to leave the past behind”).
 Next, the intonation of “Haunted By Design” brings the realization of something unchangeable and simply part of you.
 Unwavering, “Mother” is Kennedy’s thankful tribute to the woman who stopped at nothing to do anything for her kids even in the most difficult of times.

 As “Nothing But A Name” warns not to become unmemorable, “Love Can Only Heal” says it is okay to let love in and allow yourself to love.
-Breathing new life, “Songbird” feels like a breath of fresh air as healing melodies and positive lyrics show that, when dealt with, tragedy we can still find peace and recovery.
-Lastly, Year of the Tiger culminates as “One Fine Day” defines the truth in how time mends all wounds.
+Breathing new life, “Songbird” feels like a breath of fresh air as healing melodies and positive lyrics show that, when dealing with, tragedy we can still find peace and recovery.
+Lastly, Year of the Tiger culminates as “One Fine Day” which defines the truth in how time mends all wounds.

 What more can be said about such a powerful album?
 Year of the Tiger is a cathartic and flawless timeline of Kennedy’s emotional pilgrimage through one of life’s most trying circumstances.
 Every track has a live feel and the listener will be able to hear every string while feeling Kennedy’s raw lyrics in their bones.